The Garden Grazer

 • Carrot

-• Celery ribs: We'll use 3 ribs which about 1 cup celery.
+• Celery ribs: We'll use 3 stalks celery which about 1 cup.

-• Fresh dill: This is optional but recommended!
-I like to include a couple tablespoons for bright flavor.
+• Fresh dill: I like to include a couple tablespoons for bright flavor.
 But you could also stir in other fresh herbs like parsley, chives, basil, etc.

-• Vegan mayonnaise: I use my homemade oil-free Cashew Mayo for this recipe.
-It's a deliciously creamy sauce made from scratch in just about 5 minutes.
+• Vegan mayonnaise: Most often I use my homemade oil-free Cashew Mayo for this recipe.
+It's a deliciously creamy sauce made from scratch.
 I often make this a day in advance so it's ready to go.
-(However you can substitute store-bought vegan mayo such as the Just brand or Vegenaise instead.
+(However you can substitute store-bought vegan mayo such as Just brand or Vegenaise instead.
 Just be aware these are not oil-free.)

 • Stoneground mustard